rodmoioliveira/bash-utils/README.md

 # future scripts

+- [x] `git-bump` - Bump the current tag version to the next version accordingly to semantic versioning specifications.
 - [ ] `git-dirty` - Recursively check your local git repositories for unstaged files.
 - [ ] `git-changelog` - Recursively generate CHANGELOG files for your git repositories.